Cricket: England win fourth Test against South Africa

 It was also just South Africa's second defeat in 20 away Test series, their other overseas campaign reverse in that sequence coming against India in 2015/16.

+"I'm very pleased, a fantastic effort," said an elated Root.
+"We knew the target was a lot of runs and we set off brilliantly with the new ball."

-South Africa, 43 for three at lunch, saw Hashim Amla (83) and captain Faf du Plessis (61) put on 123 for the fourth wicket.
+South Africa, 43 for three at lunch, saw Hashim Amla (83) and captain Faf du Plessis (61) put on 123 for the fourth wicket after James Anderson, bowling from the newly-named James Anderson End on his Lancashire home ground, and Stuart Broad had made early inroads.

 Earlier, Ali, both the man-of-the-match and the man of the series, made 75 not out off just 66 balls in England's second innings 243, having been dropped on 15.